kcin999/Learning-HTML/README.md

     - [ ] Github API
     - [ ] Other Datapints
 - [ ] Hosting
-    - [ ] Learn how to host the site on Local Host
+    - [x] Learn how to host the site on Local Host
         * (I think this is done through Apache)
+        * Can confirm.
+I am using apache2 through XAMPP on a linux VM
-    - [ ] Host my own instance of a SQL database.
+    - [x] Host my own instance of a SQL database.
+        - Done through XAMPP